-- Real estate values will continue to be among the highest in Monroe County. - Rochester will remain the primary employment center for town residents. - Sanitary sewer capacity will be the primary limitation on new residential development, and in turn, most residential subdivisions will be in-fill developments of smaller undeveloped parcels west of Route 250. - Road carrying capacities will remain adequate but improvements at intersections controlled by the NYSDOT and MCDOT will be required to provide congestion relief. - Improvements to pedestrian, bicycle and transit infrastructure will be needed to enhance linkages among destinations and residential neighborhoods.
+- Zoning districts like the Mixed Use Development District (MUD) will likely be a draw to developers in the rental economy. - Educational attainment levels will remain very high. - Real estate values will continue to be among the highest in Monroe County. - Rochester will remain the primary employment center for town residents. - Sanitary sewer capacity will be the primary limitation on new residential development, and in turn, most residential subdivisions will be in-fill developments of smaller undeveloped parcels west of Route 250. - Road carrying capacities will remain adequate but improvements at intersections controlled by the NYSDOT and MCDOT will be required to provide congestion relief. - Improvements to pedestrian, bicycle and transit infrastructure will be needed to enhance linkages among destinations and residential neighborhoods.